Sketching and drawing

 I use sketching and drawing en plein-air as a prerequisite for all my studio paintings.
 I may then do further studies in studio before commencing a canvas.
 Charcoal is my preferred medium, easy to carry and use, though occasionally I choose pastels or acrylic.

-This drawing above is preparation for a 200 x 100 cm. oil painting.
-Also in preparation was a smaller work of the Blue Mountains entitled Porters Pass - a practice-run.
+This drawing above is preparation for my next painting – a 200 x 100 cm. oil painting.
+Also in preparation was the sketch below plus a smaller work of the Blue Mountains entitled Porters Pass - a practice-run re palette - that you can see on this website.

 I have a long and joyful association with the Blue Mountains, filled with memories of the mountains and specifically bushwalking the Grose Valley.
 This new work is a celebration of one of the most beautiful and awe inspiring valleys in the world.